solaore/solaore/README.md

 Hi, I’m Oluwadoyinsola Ore a data analyst fascinated by numbers and skilled in SQL and Excel
 - 🌱 I’m currently learning Data visualization (Tableau)
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me via email (estherore302@gmail.com)
+- 📫 Interested in collaborating on projects?
+Reach me via email (estherore302@gmail.com)

 <!---
 solaore/solaore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.